DE-IBH/bird-docker/README.md

 # The BIRD Internet Routing Daemon

 These are docker images for [bird](http://bird.network.cz/) based on the offical Debian package:
-- **liske/bird4** - IPv4 version of bird
+- **liske/bird4** - IPv4 version of BIRD
-- **liske/bird6** - IPv6 version of bird
+- **liske/bird6** - IPv6 version of BIRD

+For monitoring see also [BIRD Internet Routing Daemon Check](https://github.com/liske/bird-docker/blob/master/Check_MK.md).

 ## Tagged Docker Images

-Images are tagged according to the installed bird version.
+Images are tagged according to the installed BIRD version.
 The images are based on official Debain GNU/Linux releases.

 ### bird4